-The ACT Compass Internet System 5.0 (E-Compass) test are used for placement into English, mathematics, and ESL courses.
+The ACT Compass Internet System 5.0 test(s) are used for placement into English, mathematics, and ESL courses.
 English skills are assessed through reading, writing and grammar component and the ESL test also includes a listening portion.
 The mathematics test includes assessment of numerical skills, college algebra, geometry, and trigonometry components.